 If you’ve got a bulging budget, Spain has the high-end homes for you.
 Take a look at the most upmarket locations from the Balearics to the Canaries.
 While you’re at it, why not take a look at the luxurious homes currently on the market?

 Many regions of Spain offer exclusive locations and properties for those with a higher budget, in particular the island of Majorca, San Sebastian, Marbella, Sitges, Barcelona and Madrid.
 If your budget is smaller, however, don’t be put off.
 Shop around a bit and you’ll normally find a suburb or nearby village that offers access to the same beaches and attractions but at a fraction of the price of a high end villa.
-Here are the Spain Buying Guide suggestions for bank-breaking properties!
+Here are our suggestions for bank-breaking properties!

 If you enjoyed the BBC thriller The Night Manager, you’ll know that some of Spain’s most expensive real estate is in the Balearic island of Majorca